SoftwareAG/c8y-docs/src/render/guides/web/angular/application-options.md

   };
-  localePath?: string; // The folder where the translations po files are loaded from extraCssUrls?: string[]; // URLs for extra CSS files to be loaded at runtime noAppSwitcher?: boolean; // Hides the app from the app switched (saved to the server) globalTitle?: string; // HTML page title hidePowered?: boolean; // Hide powered by at the bottom of the navigator supportUrl?: boolean | string; // URL for support link
+  localePath?: string; // The folder where the translations po files are loaded from extraCssUrls?: string[]; // URLs for extra CSS files to be loaded at runtime noAppSwitcher?: boolean; // Hides the application from the application switched (saved to the server) globalTitle?: string; // HTML page title hidePowered?: boolean; // Hide powered by at the bottom of the navigator supportUrl?: boolean | string; // URL for support link